 We generate and supply electricity and gas for the UK from a nuclear, coal, gas and renewable energy portfolio.
-In 2014, we maintained our position as the largest generator of electricity (in terawatt hours, TWh, produced) and as the largest producer of low carbon electricity (1) in the UK.
+In 2016, we maintained our position as the largest generator of electricity and of low carbon electricity in the Great Britain.
 We are a wholly owned subsidiary of the EDF Group.

 In 2014, we simplified the structure of our business to focus our functions on Customers, Generation, and Nuclear New Build.
 These businesses are supported by our Corporate and Steering Functions.
 Our simpler structure means we are better placed to more efficiently deliver our role as the largest producer of low-carbon electricity in the country and as a better kind of Energy Company – one that stands on the side of the customer.